mcanlas/improv-living-guide/exercises.md

 # Exercises

+## Pointies

+Everyone stands in a circle.
+The starting person points to someone and says a word.
+The next person points to another person and says another word.
+Repeat until a pattern is established with where the words are coming from and that everyone has a word and a person to point to \(should repeat in a circle\).

+Reset and repeat with another set of words and different targets.

+Try to sustain two sets of words simultaneously.
+Up to three.

 ## Class callbacks

 During a recent UCB class, we used the last 10 minutes of class to do callback scenes inspired by anything that happened during that class.
 I think this is a great way to introduce the idea of callbacks and to have students exercise their memory muscle by having the callback window span the entire class.